Myles Straw Player Props: Guardians vs. Athletics

-Myles Straw -- 1-for-2 in his last game -- will be in action for the Cleveland Guardians against the Oakland Athletics, with JP Sears on the hill, on April 4 at 9:40 PM ET.
+Myles Straw -- 1-for-2 in his most recent game -- will be in action for the Cleveland Guardians versus the Oakland Athletics, with Kyle Muller on the hill, on April 5 at 3:37 PM ET.

 Myles Straw Game Info & Props vs. the Athletics